 In such a case, one can modify the script "pakcshome/scripts/makesavedstate" in order to change the SWI-Prolog default settings for memory limits of generated Curry applications.
-This can be done by changing the definition of the variable SWILIMITS at the beginning of this script.
-For instance, in order to set the maximum limit for the local stack to 2 GB (on 64bit machines, the default of SWI-Prolog is 1 GB), one change the definition in this script to and recompile (with the PAKCS command ":save") the Curry application.
+11 This can be done by changing the definition of the variable SWILIMITS at the beginning of this script.
+Since different versions of SWI-Prolog have different command-line options, the correct setting depends on the version of SWI-Prolog:

+SWI-Prolog 7.: For instance, to set the maximum limit for the local stack to 2 GB (on 64bit machines, the default of SWI-Prolog is 1 GB), one change the definition in this script to

+'''

 SWILIMITS="-L2G -G0 -T0"

+'''